mwcproject/docs.mwc.mw/developers/get-started.md

 ### Tools and Setup
 1. **MWC Wallet**:
-   - Install the [official MWC Wallet](https://grin.mw) to manage transactions and interact with the blockchain.
+   - Install the [official MWC Wallet](https://mwc.mw) to manage transactions and interact with the blockchain.
-2. **Grin Node**:
+2. **MWC Node**:
-   - Set up and sync a Grin node, as it acts as the interface between your application and the MWC blockchain.
+   - Set up and sync a MWC node, as it acts as the interface between your application and the MWC blockchain.
 3. **API Access**:
    - Use the MWC Owner and Foreign APIs to programmatically manage wallets and transactions.
    - Obtain an API token for secure interactions with the wallet.